tanmaykm/JuliaDockerImages/pkgdists/hadoop/README.md

 The docker image can be used to easily setup a Hadoop cluster with Julia.
 It can also be conveniently run in standalone mode for building / testing Julia packages or code.
 It uses [serf](https://www.serfdom.io/) and [dnsmasq](http://en.wikipedia.org/wiki/Dnsmasq) to dynamically register nodes and create hadoop configuration.

-Note that since some of the Julia packages bundled are specific to Julia 0.4, this is based on the Julia 0.4 release candidate build.
-While building this image locally, ensure
-Dockerfile points to the correct Julia build.

 ## Getting the image:

 To pull a pre-built image from dockerhub, run: